matteoicardi/LifeInChrist/Mass/Mass_Walkthrough_ADULT_CLEANED.md

 ## 🔥 If You Remember One Line
 **At Mass, heaven opens, the sacrifice of Calvary is made present, and Christ feeds His people with His own life.**

+- ⚡ You are not attending a memorial lecture.
+You are stepping into the Church's worship of the risen Christ in heaven ([Hebrews 12:22-24](https://www.biblegateway.com/passage/?search=Hebrews+12%3A22-24&version=RSVCE)).
+- ⚡ You are not only remembering Calvary.
+You are sacramentally present to Christ's one sacrifice.

 ## 📱 How to Use This on Your Phone During Mass
 - Read only the section you are currently in.
 - Use the one-line prayer prompt if you feel distracted.